olympicsoftware/oly-dialog/README.md

 | `modal`  | (bool)                | if true, the dialog will be modal (prevent interaction with other elements on the page). |
 | `anchor` | Element or MouseEvent | the anchor for the dialog.                                                               |

-Showing the dialog can also be achieved with the `oly-dialog-show` directive.
+Showing the dialog can also be achieved with the `oly-dialog-show` directive, which can be used either as an element or an attribute.

 ```html
 <oly-dialog-show for="dialog name" modal="true" anchor=".anchor-selector"></oly-dialog-show>